Manage existing portals in PowerApps

 To manage an app, select More Commands (…) for the portal and choose an action from the context menu.

-Opens the portal designer to edit the content and components of the portal.
+Opens the PowerApps portals Studio to edit the content and components of the portal.

 Opens the portal to browse the website.
 This helps you to see the portal as it will look to your customers.

-Alternately, you can also open the portal to browse the website by selecting Browse website in the portal designer to view the changes you have made to the website.
+Alternately, you can also open the portal to browse the website by selecting Browse website in the PowerApps portals Studio to view the changes you have made to the website.
 The website opens in a new tab with URL of the website.

 Share your portal with internal or external users.
 Follow the steps mentioned in the Share this portal pane.